Golden Angel

 The Golden Angel (Czech: Zlatý Anděl) is an administrative complex situated in Prague.
-The designer was French architect Jean Nouvel.
+The designer by French architect Jean Nouvel.

 The structure is located in the immediate vicinity of The Angel Crossroad (Křižovatka Anděl) which was named after The Golden Angel's Pharmacy (Lékárna U Zlatého Anděla).
 The pharmacy as well as its symbol - a gilded statue of an angel - was demolished in 1980 to make a room for new subway station.

 Origin

 Nouvel started The Golden Angel project in 1994.
 The construction was launched five years later and the complex was completed in November 2000.
 The exclusive investor of the building is the ING Real Estate company.